gridrebel/mission-vision/README.md

 ##Mission

-WSSSPE is an international community-driven organization that promotes sustainable research software by addressing challenges related to the full life-cyle (including development, use, and maintenance) of research software through shared learning and community action.
+WSSSPE is an international community-driven organization that promotes sustainable research software by addressing challenges related to the full life-cycle (including development, use, and maintenance) of research software through shared learning and community action.

 ##Vision